 In securing faculty, we prioritize speaker candidates from among our membership so we can highlight peers’ work in the field.
 If you’re a member who would like to speak, please reach out so we can learn more about you and your expertise.
 Contact Lauren Kotkin, director of educational programs.

 We also work with trusted partners within the field of philanthropy who regularly work with funders who practice philanthropy in a lean fashion.
 These industry experts include our corporate partners, colleagues from other philanthropic support organizations, and leaders within the field of philanthropy.
 Their expertise complements the expertise of our staff and members and maximizes the learning experience our programs offer.
 If you think your expertise is a good fit, please reach out so we can learn more about you and your company.
-Contact Andrea Clay, director of corporate partnerships.
+Contact LaShonne Barnes, director of corporate partnerships.

 Once faculty are in place, our staff works with the presenters to develop session plans that address the subject matter and utilize various learning methodologies appropriate to the material and our audience.